ma-sharifi/minibankc/README.md

 # Clone this repository
 $ git clone https://github.com/ma-sharifi/minibankc

+You can run it from Maven directly using the Spring Boot Maven plugin.
+If you do this it will pick up changes that you make in the project immediately:
+$ ./mvnw spring-boot:run

 # To build the code as a docker image, open a command-line
 # window and execute the following command for each of module:
 $ mvn clean package dockerfile:build
+OR
+$ ./mvnw spring-boot:build-image

 # Now we are going to use docker-compose to start the actual image.
 To start the docker image, stay in the directory containing src and run the following command:
 $ docker-compose -f docker/docker-compose.yml up